 I hope the three points I listed above will lead you to take a closer look at whose expertise you follow.
 As you think about your career, I hope you’ll agree with me on this:

-“We do better in our printing careers if we read and listen to excellent A+ people who are inspirational and genuinely want the best for us.”
+To get ahead in our careers or business, choose the best experts to read and listen to.
+Seek A+ people who are inspiring and and genuinely want the best for us.”

-Aim high, my friends, surround yourself with excellent people, and strive to be the best you can be!
+Aim high, my friends, surround yourself with excellence, and strive to be the best you can be!

 P.S.
 Feel free to leave a comment about the people who inspire you.
 If you’d like to connect on LinkedIn, I would love that.
 Please read my other Print Media Centr posts, especially those on how to get ahead in your career in the printing industry.
-Thanks!
+Thank you!

 Sandy Hubbard is a growth strategist and marketing advisor for printing companies.
 She works with you to build business growth programs that can be sustained over the long haul, with affordable tools and your own people…without stress!
 Find @sandyhubbard on Twitter every Wednesday at 4 PM ET, assisting #PrintChat host Deborah Corn @PrintMediaCentr with a lively online discussion for printers and those who love print.